Adelaide Hills Kids' Food Trail

 Steamroller Park, Stirling

 In Stirling, The Stirling Hotel, Organic Market and Cafe or picnic in Steamroller Park are great options.
-Hokey Pokey in the main street has an excellent array of chocolates and confectionery, while Red Cacao Chocolatier and Cafe is also a winner with the little ones.
+Hokey Pokey in the main street has an excellent array of ice cream, chocolates and confectionery, while Red Cacao Chocolatier and Cafe is also a winner with the little ones.

 KIDS' FOOD TRAIL MAP